 Ram M. Pendyala is a Professor of Transportation Systems in the School of Sustainable Engineering and the Built Environment at Arizona State University.
 His expertise lies in the study of human activity-travel behavior, sustainable mobility strategies, public transportation systems, and the land use, travel, energy, and air quality impacts of a wide range of transportation policies and technologies.
 Dr. Pendyala has conducted more than $9 million in sponsored research and published more than 100 peer-reviewed journal articles and book chapters.
 He serves or has served on the editorial boards of a number of journals including Transportation, Transport Reviews, Journal of Choice Modeling, and Transportation Letters.
 He was the chair of the Travel Analysis Methods Section of the Transportation Research Board and the past chair of its Committee on Traveler Behavior and Values.
 He is also the past chair of the International Association for Travel Behaviour Research (IATBR).
 Dr. Pendyala has his PhD and Masters degrees in Civil Engineering with a specialization in transportation systems from the University of California at Davis.
 He obtained his undergraduate degree in Civil Engineering from the Indian Institute of Technology - Madras in Chennai, India.

 Dr. Haolin Zhu earned her BEng in Engineering Mechanics from Shanghai Jiao Tong University and her Ph.D. in Theoretical and Applied Mechanics from Cornell University, with a focus on computational solid mechanics.
 Dr. Zhu is a Senior Lecturer of the freshman engineering education team in the Ira A. Fulton Schools of Engineering at Arizona State University (ASU) and the recipient of the Fulton Outstanding Lecturer Award.
 In this role, she focuses on designing the curriculum and teaching in the freshman engineering program and the mechanical engineering program.
-She is also the Assistant Director of the NAE Grand Challenges Scholars Program (GCSP) at ASU and works closely with the Director to ensure the success of the program.
-Dr. Zhu is also involved in the ASU ProMod project, the Engineering Projects in Community Service program, the Engineering Futures program, the Global Freshman Academy/Earned Admission Program, and the ASU Kern Project.
+She is also the Assistant Director of the Grand Challenges Scholars Program (GCSP) at ASU.
+In this role, she focuses on student support and tracking as well as programming for current students in GCSP.
+Dr. Zhu has also been involved in the ASU ProMod project, the Engineering Projects in Community Service program, the Engineering Futures program, the Global Freshman Academy/Earned Admission/Universal Learner Courses Program, and the ASU Kern Project.
 She was a part of the team that designed a largely team and activity based online Introduction to Engineering course.
-She has also co-developed two unique MOOCs, Introduction to Engineering and Perspectives on Grand Challenges for Engineering for the Global Freshman Academy/ASU Earned Admission Program.
+She has also co-developed two unique MOOCs, Introduction to Engineering and Perspectives on Grand Challenges for Engineering for the Global Freshman Academy/ASU Earned Admission/Universal Learner Courses Program.
 Her Ph.D. research focuses on multi-scale multiphase modeling and numerical analysis of coupled large viscoelastic deformation and fluid transport in swelling porous materials, but she is currently interested in various topics in the field of engineering education, such as innovative teaching pedagogies for increased retention and student motivation; innovations in non-traditional delivery methods, incorporation of the Entrepreneurial Mindset in the engineering curriculum and its impact.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.